 Outpatient prescription drugs are covered when dispensed by an in-network mail order pharmacy.
-Each prescription is limited to a maximum 30 day supply.
-Prescriptions for less than a 30 day supply or more than a 90 day supply are not eligible for coverage when dispensed by an in-network mail order pharmacy.
+A mail order pharmacy may be used for up to a 90-day supply of prescription drugs.
+Prescriptions for less than a 30-day supply or more than a 90-day supply are not eligible for coverage when dispensed by an in-network mail order pharmacy.